Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Quasioptimal metric projections

 \subsection{Pythagorean property of super-regular sets}

 Until now, our discussion of quasioptimal metric projections was based only on the metric properties of the ambient space.
-At the same time, the Euclidean structure of $H$ makes it possible to compare the \textit{directions} of optimal and quasioptimal metric projections.
+The Euclidean structure of $H$ makes it possible to compare the \emph{directions} of optimal and quasioptimal metric projections.

-Consider a hyperplance $A$, a point $x \not\in A$, its orthogonal projection $\pi \in A$ and a quasioptimal metric projection $\pi_\sigma \in \Proj{A}{x; \sigma}$.
+Consider a hyperplance $A$, a point $x \not\in A$, its orthogonal projection $\pi \in A$, and a quasioptimal metric projection $\pi_\sigma \in \Proj{A}{x; \sigma}$.
 A basic trigonometric argument gives that $\pi - x$ and $\pi_\sigma - x$ form an acute angle that is upper bounded by $\arccos(\frac{1}{\sigma})$.
 Thus, the quasioptimal metric projections onto a hyperplance enjoy a geometric property that we call \textit{Pythagorean}: they are aligned with the direction of the optimal metric projection.
 See Fig.~\ref{fig:angular_spread_line} for a two-dimensional example.

-In Lemma~\ref{lemma:basp_superregular} and Corollary~\ref{corollary:basp_superregular_qomp}, we show that the Pythagorean property persists as we substitute the hyperplane for a super-regular set.
-This intuitive result allows us to prove that the alternating projections with two quasioptimal projections converge (Theorem~\ref{theorem:2qoptimal_convergence}).
+In Lemma~\ref{lemma:basp_superregular} and Corollary~\ref{corollary:basp_superregular_qomp}, we show that the Pythagorean property persists as we substitute a super-regular set for the hyperplane.
+This intuitive result is crucial for the proof of the convergence Theorem~\ref{theorem:2qoptimal_convergence}.
 In Appendix~\ref{appendix:basp}, we derive analogues of Lemma~\ref{lemma:basp_superregular} for prox-regular and convex sets.

 \begin{lemma} Let $A \subseteq H$ be non-empty and super-regular at $\hat{a} \in A$.
 Then for every $\varepsilon > 0$ there exists $\delta > 0$ such that for every $x \in \ballrx{\delta/2}{\hat{a}} \setminus A$ it holds that